ancadenisa/jhipster-project-demo/README.md

 # absence_management
-related to https://github.com/jhipster/generator-jhipster/issues/6218 for reproducing the error.
+!!! related to https://github.com/jhipster/generator-jhipster/issues/6218 for reproducing the error

 This application was generated using JHipster 4.6.2, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v4.6.2](https://jhipster.github.io/documentation-archive/v4.6.2).